Menu Close

 If after this treatment, it turns out that your tongue mobility is still restricted, it might mean that you have a tongue tie and a frenectomy might offer you tremendous relief.

-In the following blog post, you’ll find a nice summary and outline of Jessica Luffey’s webinar.
+In the following blog post, you’ll find a nice summary and outline of the webinar on Tongue Tie in Singers led by Jessica Luffey, in which you’ll learn all about tongue ties and the possible effects on your singing.

 What is a Tongue Tie?